rubenjesus02002/CME-data-pipeline-and-warehouse/README.md

   - A well-structured data warehouse enables fast, multi-dimensional analysis, supporting decision-making across trading, risk management, and product development.

 ## H. Conclusion
-(Summarize the outcomes of the project and any potential next steps.)

 - What was achieved?
   - Scalable Data Warehouse - designed for CME trading data